hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

   and client_type in ('F', 'V', 'C2')
 ```

-There's of course a performance penalty when using large collections or arrays.
-Also, in the case of large collections or arrays, some database engines and/or JDBC drivers place a limit in the size of the SQL statement.
-Most database engines will accept 1000-character long SQL statements, but may reject 10000-character long SQL statements.
+There's, of course, a performance penalty when using large collections or arrays.
+Also, in the case of large collections or arrays,
+some database engines and/or JDBC drivers place a limit in the size of the SQL statement.
+Most database engines will accept
+1000-character long SQL statements, but may reject 10000-character long SQL statements.

 ## The `<bind>` Tag